 Chaga mushroom tea: 7 recipes

-Other herbs and useful plants can be added to tea, and it should be consumed before meals, 30 minutes in advance, unless otherwise indicated.
+You can add other herbs and beneficial plants to the tea, and it should be consumed before meals, 30 minutes before, unless otherwise directed.

 Recipe 1.

 The chaga mushroom is crushed, poured 1:5 with hot water and left to infuse for two hours or more.
-Use several times a day in equal portions.
+Consume several times a day in equal portions.

 Recipe 2.

-Pour the crushed chaga with boiling water in a ratio of 1:5.
-Insist 1.5-2 hours.
+Pour boiling water over the crushed chaga in a ratio of 1:5.
+Leave for 1.5-2 hours.
 Add lemon, herbs, honey to tea.
 Consume before meals.

 Recipe 3.

-Pour the chopped mushroom with herbs into a thermos.
-Add boiling water in a ratio of 1:5 and soak for 6-10 hours.
-Drink like tea with honey.
+Place the chopped mushroom and herbs into a thermos.
+Add boiling water in a ratio of 1:5 and leave for 6–10 hours.
+Drink like tea, adding honey.

 Recipe 4.

-Chaga 20 g pour 1 tbsp. water 50 ° C, add 2 teaspoons of honey.
-1 st. of this infusion pour a small ball of propolis.
-Drink every morning on an empty stomach while following a plant-based diet.
+Chaga 20 g pour 1 tbsp. water 50 °C, add 2 teaspoons of honey.
+1 tbsp.
+Pour this infusion into a small ball of propolis.
+Drink every morning on an empty stomach, following a plant-based diet.
 Helps with weight loss.

 Recipe 5.

-1 st. a spoonful of chaga is poured with warm water (40-50 ° C) and infused for 6 hours.
-This tea is drunk 30 minutes before meals in 3 divided doses.
+1 tbsp. pour a spoonful of chaga with warm water (40-50 °C) and leave for 6 hours.
+This tea is drunk 30 minutes before meals in 3 doses.
 Used in the treatment of gastritis.

 Recipe 6.

-Mix 1 tbsp. a spoonful of chaga, kelp and cinquefoil.
-Pour the mixture with 1 liter of water (45 degrees), insist 4 hours.
-Strain tea, add honey and mint.
-Drink within two months.
+Mix 1 tbsp. spoon of chaga, kelp and cinquefoil.
+Pour the mixture into 1 liter of water (45 degrees), leave for 4 hours.
+Strain the tea, add honey and mint.
+Drink for two months.

 Recipe 7.

-Pour 1 tbsp. a spoonful of chopped burdock root with 2 cups of water, boil for 3 minutes, leave for 3-4 hours.
-Mix the filtered broth with 50 ml of mushroom infusion.
-Take with adenoma 21 days, 1-2 tablespoons 3-4 times a day 30 minutes before meals.
+Pour 1 tbsp. a spoonful of crushed burdock root with 2 glasses of water, boil for 3 minutes, leave for 3-4 hours.
+Mix the strained broth with 50 ml of mushroom infusion.
+For adenoma, take 1-2 tablespoons 3-4 times a day for 21 days, 30 minutes before meals.

-Chaga tincture - the most effective way to prepare
+Chaga tincture is the most effective way to prepare it

-For tincture, the mushroom is pre-soaked for 5 hours, then the grated mushroom is poured with hot water in a ratio of 1:5, kept without access to light for about 2 days.
-Then it is filtered, squeezed and diluted with water, in which the chaga was soaked.
-Drink 3 glasses of decoction per day.
+For the tincture, the mushroom is pre-soaked for 5 hours, then the ground mushroom is poured with hot water in a ratio of 1:5, kept without access to light for about 2 days.
+Then it is filtered, squeezed out and diluted with water in which the chaga was soaked.
+Drink 3 glasses of decoction a day.

-This cooking method is the most effective, because. unlike tea, more useful substances get into the infusion, and unlike decoction, boiling is not used, in which some active substances are destroyed.
+This cooking method is the most effective, because...
+Unlike tea, more useful substances get into the infusion, and unlike a decoction, boiling is not used, during which some active substances are destroyed.

 Infusion recipe:

-1. To prepare an infusion of chaga, you need to pour 1 cup of chopped mushroom with 4 cups of raw water.
+1. To prepare a chaga infusion, you need to pour 1 cup of chopped mushroom with 4 cups of raw water.

-2. After that, close the container with a lid and let it brew at room temperature for 2 days.
+2. After this, close the container with a lid and let it brew at room temperature for 2 days.

-As a result of regular intake, there will be a surge of energy, an improvement in heart function and it will be easier to endure the hardships that occur in our lives.
+As a result of regular use, you will feel a surge of energy, improved heart function, and it will be easier to endure the adversities that happen in our lives.

-From chaga with the use of aloe and viburnum, you can prepare a decoction to maintain immunity.
-To do this, take 200 g of aloe leaves (keep in the refrigerator for a week before use), 250 g of chaga, 2 tbsp. spoons of fresh viburnum, 0.5 l of honey.
+You can prepare a decoction from chaga using aloe and viburnum to support immunity.
+To do this, take 200 g of aloe leaves (keep in the refrigerator for a week before use), 250 g of chaga, 2 tbsp. spoons of fresh viburnum, 0.5 liters of honey.

-Grind aloe in a meat grinder and squeeze through gauze, add honey.
-Kalina pour 1 liter of boiled water and put in a water bath for 30 minutes, cool.
-Soften the chaga, pour the chopped mushroom with boiling water (1 l) and put it in a water bath for 30 minutes.
-Mix decoctions with honey and aloe, mix, cover the dishes with a lid and leave at room temperature for 7 days.
-After the appearance of foam, mix the contents, strain on the eighth day.
+Grind the aloe in a meat grinder and squeeze through cheesecloth, add honey.
+Pour 1 liter of boiled water over the viburnum and place in a water bath for 30 minutes, cool.
+Soften the chaga, pour boiling water (1 liter) over the chopped mushroom and place in a water bath for 30 minutes.
+Mix the decoctions with honey and aloe, stir, cover the container with a lid and leave at room temperature for 7 days.
+After foam appears, stir the contents and strain on the eighth day.
 Drink 1 tbsp. spoon 3 times a day before meals.

 Oil for skin and joints

-When olive oil is mixed with an infusion of chaga, an oil is obtained that can be used for the skin, joints, and in the treatment of sinusitis.
-Chaga-based oil also has an antitumor effect.
+When olive oil is mixed with chaga infusion, an oil is obtained that can be used for the skin, joints, and in the treatment of sinusitis.
+Chaga oil also has an antitumor effect.

-It is not by chance that folk wisdom says that a potion grows for every disease.
-Chaga grows in the forest, perhaps it is waiting for you to help your health?
-But before using the recipes of traditional medicine, as well as the recommendations and tips given in the article, be sure to consult your doctors, as there may be contraindications. published
+It is no coincidence that popular wisdom says that a potion grows for every disease.
+Chaga grows in the forest, maybe it is waiting for you to help your health?
+But before you use traditional medicine recipes, as well as the recommendations and advice given in the article, be sure to consult with your doctors, as there may be contraindications. published

-In folk medicine, birch fungus - chaga is widely used.
-The special composition of the plant contains useful elements that have an antiseptic, antimicrobial effect.
-If you know how to drink chaga, cook it, you can carry out the prevention of the whole organism, treat cancer, skin rashes and much more.
+The birch mushroom, chaga, is widely used in folk medicine.
+The special composition of the plant contains useful elements that have an antiseptic and antimicrobial effect.
+If you know how to drink chaga and prepare it, you can prevent the whole body, treat cancer, skin rashes and much more.

-This birch fungus is very valuable as a medicinal raw material.
-The benefits of chaga for the body is to saturate with vitamins, elements that help strengthen the immune system, it is used to treat oncology (for example, uterine fibroids).
-At the initial stage, infusions, decoctions help delay the growth of cancer cells.
+This birch mushroom is very valuable as a medicinal raw material.
+The benefit of chaga for the body is that it is rich in vitamins and elements that help strengthen the immune system; it is used to treat oncology (for example, uterine fibroids).
+At the initial stage, infusions and decoctions help delay the growth of cancer cells.
 The medicinal properties of chaga are contained in the fruiting body, which includes:

 • acetic, oxalic, formic acid;